 You can easily delete customer records in bulk using the customer directory in the app admin.
 Simply use the boxes on the left to select the customers you want to delete, and then click More actions > Delete selected customers:

 When you click 'Delete selected customers', you will be given the option to remove the customer records from just the Customer Fields app, or you can delete the customers entirely from both Customer Fields and Shopify.

-If you remove a customer record from Customer Fields, then your total amount of managed customer will be reduced.
+If you remove a customer record from Customer Fields only, then your total amount of managed customers will be reduced.
 These customer records can always be added back later if needed.

 Use the 'Has custom data' filter